 - Band high-to-low woodchop

 - Band-assisted dips / pull ups (performed by stepping into the bottom loop of the band to effectively reduce your body weight)

-The cable accessory storage area is located on the rear panel inside the Monster G12.
+The cable accessory storage area is located on the rear panel inside the Force USA G12.